VibeHarboe/Introduction-to-Statistics/README.md

-# 📊 Introduction to Statistics
+# 📊 Introduction to Statistics (SQL version)

 This repository documents hands-on exercises, concepts, and applications from DataCamp's **"Introduction to Statistics"** course.
-It serves as a practical portfolio for foundational statistics, using Python to explore variability, sampling, distributions, and hypothesis testing.
+It serves as a practical portfolio for foundational statistics, using **SQL (PostgreSQL)** to explore variability, sampling, distributions, and hypothesis testing.

 ---

 ## 🎯 Project Goal

-To develop strong statistical thinking and apply core statistical tools in real-world scenarios, laying the foundation for data-driven decision-making.
+To develop strong statistical thinking and apply core statistical tools in real-world scenarios — using only SQL — to support data-driven decision-making.

 ---

 ## 🧠 Skills Covered

 * Understanding sampling and confidence intervals
-* Measuring central tendency (mean, median, mode)
+* Measuring central tendency (mean, median, mode) using SQL aggregates
-* Analyzing spread (range, IQR, standard deviation)
+* Analyzing spread (range, IQR, standard deviation) using SQL functions
-* Working with distributions (normal, empirical)
+* Working with distributions using groupings and histograms
-* Hypothesis testing, p-values, significance levels
+* Performing hypothesis testing using logic, filters, and proportions
-* Avoiding common pitfalls (e.g., correlation vs causation)
+* Avoiding pitfalls like correlation vs causation with structured joins

 ---

 ## 🧰 Tools Used

-* Python (via DataCamp)
+* PostgreSQL (SQL-based statistical computation)
-* Libraries: `numpy`, `pandas`, `scipy`, `matplotlib`
+* Sakila database (DVD rentals)

 ---